 Christian Husband, the voice of 21st Century Culture is hell-bent on tearing down your wife.
 But your voice and influence in her heart is far more powerful.
 Will you use it God’s way and for her, be The Indispensable Husband?

-Here are three resources to help you do just that:
+Here are some resources to help you do just that, starting with FAITHFUL LIFE podcast:

 Two Powerful, Practical New Books: Marriage Wisdom for Him & Marriage Wisdom for Her.
 Get a copy and see positive change flood into your marriage!